 PROGRAM: AHG offers Faith and Religious Award programs for different denominations so that girls can grow stronger in their faith.
 Several AHG Badges incorporate the Faith Emphasis such as Bible Basics, Daughter of the King, and Mission Minded.
 Girls also naturally grow in their faith by participating in prayers and devotionals with their Troop.

-PATCH PROGRAMS: Respect Life Patch Program, National Catholic Committee Programs, and Shock and Awe RESOURCES: Tween Gospel Alliance, Family Life, Back2Back Ministries, and Bible Belles Scrvant Teader OUTCOME: An American Heritage Girl is a Servant Leader.
+PATCH PROGRAMS: Respect Life Patch Program, National Catholic Committee Programs, and Shock and Awe

+RESOURCES: Tween Gospel Alliance, Family Life, Back2Back Ministries, and Bible Belles

+Servant Leader